garfieldius/t3ll/README.md

 window.
 It's interface should be self explanatory as it is very simple and reduced to the absolute minimum.

+### Approved translations

+t3ll itself does not support to approve labels because editing and approving a label is contradictory to the process of explicitly approving a translations.

+Existing approvals are kept or revoked under the following conditions:

+* If a label is set to approved and its content does not change, that approval is kept
+* If a label is approved and changed, the approval is set to "no"
+* If a "key" for labels changed, the approval is not changed.
+Only a change to a label itself will "revoke" the approval.

+New labels or labels without an "approved" attribute will not have it set.
+Only already set approvals are kept or changed.

+### Shortcuts

 There are several shortcuts in the browser window:

 <kbd>Meta</kbd> is <kbd>Ctrl</kbd>+<kbd>Shift</kbd> on MacOS, <kbd>Alt</kbd>+<kbd>Shift</kbd> on